May 16, 2023

 HIIT is time-efficient exercise because you’re trying really hard for a short amount of time.
 This can also make it a demanding exercise choice.
 Perhaps you’d rather be on the recumbent bike for a relaxed time.
 That will take longer to burn as many calories, but maybe you have the time, and that suits you better.

 This balancing act is a personal one.
 Only you can and should make that decision.
 It’s important to find a lifestyle – as well as a diet – that is sustainable.
+The ultimate goal should be sustainable fat loss, achieved through a combination of effective exercise and healthy habits that you can maintain long-term.
 You can use this free online consultation if you feel like you need more guidance, and want a personalised HIIT option.

 HIIT also burns calories after exercise, during recovery (EPOC), at a higher rate than other forms of exercise.